Chicken-Bones/UtilitySlots/README.md

 * Tooltips indicate disabled combat effects
 * API via `UtilityAccessories` for registering utility accessories

-While the mod is carefully balanced, being able to equip frog legs, wings, frostpark boots and shiny red balloons is definitely a buff.
+While the mod is carefully balanced, being able to equip frog legs, wings, frostspark boots and shiny red balloons is definitely a buff.